The Early Years

 I worked as a hospice chaplain for seven years and also worked as a pastoral consultant for Multifaith Works of Seattle, training volunteers for care teams for persons with AIDS and MS. I've been a group facilitator for the Harmony Hill Cancer Retreat Program, a staff chaplain at the Seattle Cancer Care Alliance and currently serve as writer-in-residence at University Congregational Church United Church of Christ.

-I am currently living in Nyon, Switzerland with my husband Wes and dog Max.
-I enjoy traveling, sewing, creating mosaics, gardening, cooking, pastel painting, fast walking, cross-country skiing, good champagne and good chocolate.
-Those last two items are easy to find in Switzerland.
+I live in Seattle with my husband Wes.
+Sadly our beloved dog Max died July 2, 2015.
+I enjoy traveling, sewing, creating mosaics, gardening, cooking, pastel painting, fast walking, cross-country skiing, good champagne and good chocolate. .